Region of interest

 A region of interest (often abbreviated ROI) is a sample within a data set identified for a particular purpose.
 The concept of a ROI is commonly used in many application areas.
+Existing as a vicinity, or within one.
 For example, in medical imaging, the boundaries of a tumor may be defined on an image or in a volume, for the purpose of measuring its size.
 The endocardial border may be defined on an image, perhaps during different phases of the cardiac cycle, for example, end-systole and end-diastole, for the purpose of assessing cardiac function.
 In geographical information systems (GIS), a ROI can be taken literally as a polygonal selection from a 2D map.
 In computer vision and optical character recognition, the ROI defines the borders of an object under consideration.
 In many applications, symbolic (textual) labels are added to a ROI, to describe its content in a compact manner.
 Within a ROI may lie individual points of interest (POIs).